 1. Hike the trails at the Chickasaw National Recreation Area

 2. Catch a fish at the Blue River

 Set your alarm, grab your fishing pole and get to the Blue River in Tishomingo in the early morning.
-The Blue River starts in Johnston County and flows southeast to the Red River.
+Blue River has two public access points in Johnston County and flows southeast to the Red River.
 This river is the perfect place to fish for trout, black bass, crappie and blue catfish.

 The fish will be biting when there is still dew on the grass and the sun is just starting to peak over the horizon.
-Bring a lawn chair and ice chest to make your day a little more comfortable.
+Bring a lawn chair, ice chest and sunscreen to make your day a little more comfortable.

 3. Boat at Lake Texoma

-Bring your own or rent a boat at Lake Texoma near Kingston this summer for a fun day on the water.
+Bring your own or rent a boat at Lake Texoma near Kingston this summer for a fun day on the water!
 Lake Texoma is Oklahoma’s second largest lake and is one of the best places in the southern United States to catch striped bass.
-Catfish Bay Marina located within Lake Texoma State Park, is a full-service marina with a fuel dock, making it the perfect place to fill up after a long day on the water.
+Catfish Bay Marina located within Lake Texoma State Park, is a full-service marina with boat rentals, convenience store and a fuel dock, making it the perfect place for a pit stop to fill up.
 Pack a cooler and sunscreen to make memories all day on the waves.
-You can ski, fish or just chill on the boat with summer songs on a speaker.
+You can ski, fish or just relax on the boat with summer songs playing on the radio.

 4. Swim at Turner Falls

 Pack up your swim gear and dive into the cool water at Turner Falls, Oklahoma’s largest waterfall, this summer.
-Trust us, you don’t want to miss exploring this stunning natural wonder.
+Trust us, you don’t want to miss exploring this stunning 77 foot natural wonder!
 A few tips before your visit:

 1. There are no lifeguards.

 2. Children under 12 must wear a life jacket & the park does not rent or provide life jackets, so bring your own.

-3. Buy your entry ticket online to guarantee your entry
+4. Buy your admission ticket online to guarantee your entry.

 5. Take a Ride on an ATV at Crossbar Ranch